 - 1/2 cup ice water

 - hog casings

-Mix the pepper, coriander, hot paprika and oregano with the meat and fat and grind through a medium (6.5 mm) die.
+- Mix the minced garlic, pepper, coriander, hot paprika and oregano with the meat and fat and grind through a medium (6.5 mm) die.
 Chill the mixture in the freezer until it is about 33 degrees Fahrenheit.

 - When the mixture is cold enough, add the fennel seeds, red wine and ice water and mix well with your (very clean) hands for 60 to 90 seconds.
 Your hands will ache with cold.
 You'll know the sausage is ready when it coheres in one mass.
 You'll also start to see whitish streaks form on the side of the container you're mixing in.
 You can also do this mixing in a stand mixer on low.